insight-cal/insight-cal.github.io/_pages/research.md

 insights for architecting future computers that are more energy-efficient, capable, reliable, and secure.
 For more details, please refer to [Prof Jog's website](https://adwaitjog.github.io/).

-Our research group is currently supported by the following research grants:
+Our research group is currently supported by the following sponsors:

 1. [Google Research Scholar Award 2021](https://ai.googleblog.com/2021/04/announcing-2021-research-scholar.html)